AttilaAKINCI/SocialApiTrial/README.md

+# SPECIAL NOTE !!
+# 210225_source branch is closed to modification.
+Only purpose is protect code review results for opened PR which is provided by reviewers

 # SocialApiTrial
 SocialApiTrial is a proof of concept application of Twitter API services without using any 3rd party twitter library.
 Contains pure Twitter API refenrence integrations